openxpki/openxpki/doc/reference/developer/webui.rst

 Field-Type "static"
 ^^^^^^^^^^^^^^^^^^^

-No additional parameters, creates a simple "readonly" text element.
+No additional parameters, creates a simple "readonly" text element with the value treated as a "hidden" form element.
+If you want to display a formatted version of the value, you can pass this using the ``verbose`` key.

 Field-Type "checkbox/bool"